 Authors: Mikel Lumbreras, Roberto Garay and Antonio Garrido.

-Information and Communication Technologies (ICTs) are changing the way of working of many sectors within technology, revolutionizing the energy management.
-The computational capacity has rapidly increased in the last few decades, enabling a novel way of running simulations, named as data driven models based on a large amount of information.
-Regarding energy systems, the core technology that is currently use for collecting the necessary data is the smart energy meters.
-These devices enable the gathering of energy consumption, among other thermal variables such as temperature, with a specific time frequency, typically 15 min or 1 hour .
+Information and Communication Technologies (ICTs) are changing the way of working in many sectors within technology, revolutionizing energy management.
+The computational capacity has rapidly increased in the last few decades, enabling a novel way of running simulations, named as data-driven models based on a large amount of information.
+Regarding energy systems, the core technology that is currently used for collecting the necessary data is smart energy meters.
+These devices enable the gathering of energy consumption, among other thermal variables such as temperature, with a specific time-frequency, typically 15 min or 1 hour .
 The drivers behind the employment of smart metering include energy load management, peak or demand reduction, fraud reduction, accurate billing and water conservation .

-In the past decade, the interest of energy meters was focused on electricity smart grids where the introduction of these devices at household level enabled detailed recording of consumption.
-The study of the gathered data enables to the electricity operators to identify patterns of use at consumer level and this way optimizing electricity grid functioning and allowing to integrate flexibility techniques into the entire system.
+In the past decade, the interest in energy meters was focused on electricity smart grids where the introduction of these devices at the household level enabled the detailed recording of consumption.
+The study of the gathered data enables the electricity operators to identify patterns of use at the consumer level and this way optimizing electricity grid functioning and allowing to integrate flexibility techniques into the entire system.
 However, this study is focused on the possibilities that recent energy meters offer to District-Heating (DH) system and the heat flow management.

 This study is focused on the possibilities that recent energy meters offer to District-Heating (DH) system and the heat flow management.

-The so-called 4GDH introduce the design and operation improvements necessary to reach the de-carbonization objectives of the heat supply within the EU.
+The so-called 4GDH introduce the design and operation improvements necessary to reach the decarbonization objectives of the heat supply within the EU.
 The introduction of Renewable Energy Sources (RES) into the heat production mix is the core of the 4GDH.
-These new generation DH networks are also known as Ultra Low Temperature or ULT DH because the temperature of the supply line is supposed to be reduced up to 45ºC when the current network supply heat typically above the 75ºC.
-The reduction of supply temperature enables the introduction of low-grade RES such as the solar thermal system, geothermal heat pumps, waste heat streams form Data-centers etc. Moreover, a lower temperature gradient in the distribution pipelines reduces heat losses, optimizing the heat distribution system.
+These new-generation DH networks are also known as Ultra Low Temperature or ULT DH because the temperature of the supply line is supposed to be reduced up to 45ºC when the current network supply heat is typically above 75ºC.
+The reduction of supply temperature enables the introduction of low-grade RES such as the solar thermal system, geothermal heat pumps, waste heat streams from Data-centres etc. Moreover, a lower temperature gradient in the distribution pipelines reduces heat losses, optimizing the heat distribution system.

 DH networks, as well as electricity grids, needs to evolve into active systems where the instant heat load that needs to be satisfied controls the heat production and vice versa.